Japanese–Italian War: The Italian declaration of war (1945)

-On 26 July, 1945 the Allied command in the Mediterranean declared that all of the remaining Italian ships were unsuitable for oceanic warfare, and thus were not ready to transport any forces to fight in the Pacific.
-Despite this, on 27 July 1945, the Italian head of the Ministry of War, Stefano Jacini, informed De Gasperi that he was planning to create an "expeditionary force" of 6,000 to 8,000 individuals who'd be sent (thanks to the help of the Allies) to Japan after 4 months of training, thus in November 1945 during the planned Operation Downfall.
+On 27 July 1945, the Italian head of the Ministry of War, Stefano Jacini, informed De Gasperi that he was planning to create an "expeditionary force" of 6,000 to 8,000 individuals who'd be sent (thanks to the help of the Allies) to Japan after 4 months of training, thus in November 1945 during the planned Operation Downfall.
 The only Italian crew and ship which fought against the Japanese after the declaration of war was the destroyer Italian destroyer Carabiniere, which had been preparing since May 1945 prior to the declaration of war and departed right after the declaration was made public.
 The destroyer would go on to participate in 38 missions of anti-aircraft and anti-submarine escort to British warships and SAR operations, gaining the praises of Admiral Arthur Power of the Eastern Fleet.

 On 9 August 1945, Italy attempts to gain some form of influence on Japan's peace treaty, however, the Allies do not allow it.
 Italy in return, does not sign any peace treaty with Japan even after the war is effectively over.